 “There’s a lot of dispersion in not just managed futures or long-short equity,” he said.
 “There’s a lot of dispersion amongst managers, some have done very well and some have not over reasonably long periods of time.”

 361 Capital uses a unique approach to managed futures – using counter-trend following strategies in its managed futures funds.
+Trend following, which is the most common trading system employed by managed futures funds, aims to invest in the direction of the long-term trend of commodities, interest rates, exchange rates or equities.

 Meanwhile, the majority of counter-trend models look to sell short-term overbought levels and buy short-term oversold levels.
 According to 361 Capital, this behavior allows counter-trend models to thrive in volatile markets and to react quickly to market turning points.